googleapis/google-cloud-ruby/google-cloud-gsuite_add_ons/README.md

-# Ruby Client for the Google Workspace Add-ons API
+# Ruby Client for the Google Workspace add-ons API

-API Client library for the Google Workspace Add-ons API

-Add-ons are customized applications that integrate with Google Workspace productivity applications.
+Add-ons are customized applications that extend Google Workspace applications.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-gsuite_add_ons-v*`.